-Inhabitants of San Pedro Sula and El Progreso rose up for 421 days against the payment of tolls on highways (originally built with their given the o wn taxes) negative impacts tha would have on the household economy.
+Inhabitants of San Pedro Sula and El Progreso rose up for 421 days against the payment of tolls on highways (originally built with their own taxes) given the negative impacts that the privatization of mobility would have on the household economy.
 Despite having completed only 10% of the works agreed in the contract, Honduran authorities allowed the company to go ahead with the collection of tolls in 2016, which became known as a "monument to corruption".
-The company Autopistas del Atlántico a n d οf а group f Chase Bank and two Goldman Sachs funds, are now suing the state for \$180 million under a Public-Private Partnership contract over this failed project from 2018.
+The company Autopistas del Atlántico and a group of financiers, including JP Morgan Chase Bank and two Goldman Sachs funds, are now suing the state for \$180 million under a Public-Private Partnership contract over this failed project from 2018.